The world of HR variables

 Even so, these are independent variables which can partially influence each other, but can also occur on their own.
 To give an example: an employee can feel as if he/she fits into an organisation.
 He identifies with the organisation and would like to continue working there for another few years.
 He feels very committed to the organisation and is prepared to perform well in order to make it more successful.

 Unfortunately, the pressure at work has recently increased considerably.
 He becomes very dissatisfied with the amount of work he has to do and the limited time in which he has to do it.
 He simply cannot produce good work any more and is very dissatisfied about this.
-This does not have to imply that he no longer feels as if he fits into the organisation.
+This does not have to imply that he no longer feels as if he fits into the organization.
 He can still feel committed, while at the same time experiencing a feeling of dissatisfaction with work-related aspects such as, in this case, the pressure.

 How can you influence HR variables?